First Council of the Lateran: Background

 Callixtus II was determined to enter Rome, which was occupied by the German forces and Antipope Gregory VIII.
 There was an uprising by the population, which forced Gregory to flee the city.
 After much political and military intrigue in Rome and the southern Italian states, Gregory was formally deposed and Callixtus II was generally recognised as the legitimate Pope in 1121.
 Having become the established power in Italy, Callixtus II now returned the conflict with Henry V over the issue of lay investiture.
 Henry had been the recipient of great pressure from many of his barons in Germany over his conflict with the pope.
 Some had entered into open rebellion.
 Henry was forced by circumstances to seek a peace with Callixtus.
 Initial negotiations were conducted in October 1121 at Würzburg.
-Lambert, the Cardinal of Ostia, was dispatched to convoke a synod at Worms, which began on September 8, 1122.
-By September 23, the Concordat of Worms, also called the Pactum Calixtinum, was concluded.
+Lambert, the Cardinal of Ostia, was dispatched to convoke a synod at Worms, which began on 8 September 1122.
+By 23 September, the Concordat of Worms, also called the Pactum Calixtinum, was concluded.
 On his side, the emperor gave up his claim to investiture with ring and crosier and granted the freedom of election to the episcopal sees.

 The elections of bishops could be witnessed by the emperor or his representatives.
 Callixtus II obtained the right to name bishops throughout Germany, but still did not have that power in much of Burgundy and Italy.

 The First Lateran Council was convoked to confirm the Concordat of Worms.
 The council was most representative with nearly three hundred bishops and six hundred abbots from every part of Catholic Europe being present.
-It convened on March 18, 1123.
+It convened on 18 March 1123.
 Decrees were also passed directed against simony, concubinage among the clergy, church robbers, and forgers of Church documents; the council also reaffirmed indulgences for Crusaders.
+The Council ruled that the crusades to the Holy Land and the Reconquista of Spain were of equal standing.

 In the remaining few years of his life, Callixtus II attempted to secure the status of the Church as it had existed at the end of the reign of Pope Gregory VII.
 He reorganized and reformed the churches around Rome, canonized Conrad of Constance, condemned the teaching of Peter de Bruis, confirmed the Bishop Thurston of York against the wishes of Henry I of England and affirmed the freedom of York from the see of Canterbury.
-Callixtus II died on December 13, 1124 and was succeeded by Pope Honorius II.
+Callixtus II died on December 13, 1124, and was succeeded by Pope Honorius II.

 Callixtus II was a strong figure who brought a relative, if tentative, peace between Germany and the Church.
 The Concordat of Worms and the First Lateran Council changed forever the belief in the divine right of kings to name the pope and bishops and reshaped the nature of church and state forever.